-Carbatrol is a prescription medication approved by the Food and Drug Administration (FDA) in 1968 for the treatment of seizures.
+Carbatrol is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of seizures.
 In people with epilepsy, Carbatrol is used to prevent most types of seizures except absence seizures.
 Carbatrol is not usually prescribed for primary generalized epilepsy.
-Carbatrol may be referred to by its drug name, Carbamazepine.
-Carbamazepine is also sold under the brand names including Tegretol.
+Carbatrol may be referred to by its drug name, carbamazepine.
+Carbamazepine is also sold under the brand name Tegretol.

 Carbatrol is a member of the dibenzazepine class of anticonvulsants.
 An anticonvulsant is a drug that prevents seizures.
 It is believed that Carbatrol works in cases of epilepsy by inhibiting nerve signals.